htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 After you've found some divergences, it's likely that you're doing a white-box analysis, two modules that might make your job easier are:

-- Data::Dumper: can help you understand how a dataset is being presented in some part of the flow, whether it is a string, array, hash and also what the hierarchy of attributes is;
+- **Data::Dumper**: can help you understand how a dataset is being presented in some part of the flow, whether it is a string, array, hash and also what the hierarchy of attributes is;
-- Devel::StackTrace: is an object representation of Stack Trace, it can bring you a lot of information about the program flow;
+- **Devel::StackTrace**: is an object representation of Stack Trace, it can bring you a lot of information about the program flow;

 As applications written in Perl are not something you see every day, it is common that standard wordlists do not have paths that these applications normally use, so a first step is to include the following values ​​in your wordlist:

-- cpanfile: it's like a package.json or requirements.txt, this file specifies which modules the application uses, this can help your understanding of the app or even identify a module with public vulnerabilities;
+- **cpanfile**: it's like a package.json or requirements.txt, this file specifies which modules the application uses, this can help your understanding of the app or even identify a module with public vulnerabilities;
-- app.conf or app.psgi: naming commonly used for configuration files of an application written in Perl;
+- **app.conf** or **app.psgi**: naming commonly used for configuration files of an application written in Perl;
-- .perlcriticrc: Perl Critic configuration file, a module that does static code analysis and points out best practices in the language;
+- **.perlcriticrc**: Perl Critic configuration file, a module that does static code analysis and points out best practices in the language;
 mojo.log: debug file created by Mojo framework;

 ---